LUMII-Syslab/data-shape-server/import-generic/README.md

 ## Steps before the first import

 - Set up your DSS according the instructions [here](../db-templates/).
+Note: DSS is configured automatically, if you use [ViziQuer Tools](https://github.com/LUMII-Syslab/viziquer-tools).

-- Obtain a JSON file containing the shape info extracted from the endpoint (see [OBIS-SchemaExtractor](https://github.com/LUMII-Syslab/OBIS-SchemaExtractor)).
+- Obtain a JSON file containing the shape info extracted from the endpoint (see [OBIS-SchemaExtractor](https://github.com/LUMII-Syslab/OBIS-SchemaExtractor), use version 2).

 - Choose the name (alias) to be used for the endpoint schema inside the DSS (it must be unique).